phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/DesmondPorth.md

 ## 2/20/2020
 Developed a clear path of development for our team to follow.
 Decided we will only deal with 31 day passes.
 Homework specific for myself
-&nbsp;&nbsp;Create Flask application with a MySQL connector library imported.
+&nbsp;&nbsp;- Create Flask application with a MySQL connector library imported.
-&nbsp;&nbsp;Track development using an Agile Development workflow with Zenhub.
+&nbsp;&nbsp;- Track development using an Agile Development workflow with Zenhub.

 ## 2/25/2020
 Met with Shane.
 Expressed that our team finally has a clear path to follow.
 Katie attended the meeting last week and cleared up the waters.